 Write down a list of things you can do every single day to improve your health.
 I try to walk for 15 minutes every day, drink at least 6 glasses of water, and eat as much fruits and vegetables as I can.

 You might find if you follow a daily health regiment, you’ll see your mood lift up more often.

 There’s a whole world out there with a lot of different activities we could gain something valuable from.
-For example, not long ago I traveled with my girlfriend to a city I’d never been and did activities I’d never done.
+For example, I traveled with my last girlfriend to a city I’d never been and did activities I’d never done.

 It was a valuable experience to travel together for the first time and create those memories we’ll never forget for the rest of our lives.

 Minimalism philosophy encourages people to just spice things up every now and then.
 When we take ourselves out of our daily routines every once and awhile and just do something new, it makes our life more fun and interesting.